Skip to content

 Icon Generator (VS Code Extension)

 Generate icons via simple SVG or Gemini (Nano Banana).
-Applies shape masking (rectangle, square, hexagon, triangle, disc), trims transparent edges, and resizes to multiple target resolutions.
+Applies shape masking (rectangle, square, hexagon, hexagon-vertical, triangle, disc, grasshopper, and jagged rectangles), with optional rounded borders, trims transparent edges, and resizes to multiple target resolutions.

 Features